MaryamSiddiqa7/YoungDev_Interns_Tasks/README.md

 Username: User1
 Password: doctorai12 (Or create your own superuser)
 5. To create a superuser: run `python manage.py createsuperuser` in the terminal and follow the prompts.

+#For Expert task 2
+This task adds **two new major features** to the Doctor AI website:
+1. Chatbot Integration: A chatbot that responds to common symptoms with suggestions and relevant medicines.
+2. Dynamic Health Tips: A new health tip is displayed each day to both visitors and patients, rotating automatically.
+To view the new functionality: follow the same setup steps as Task 1 mentioned above.